bgoodr/blogging-utils/README.markdown

 TODO:
 -----

- - Fix the bug in the "sort" function that doesn't seem to want to sort properly.
+ - DONE: Fix the bug in the "sort" function that doesn't seem to want to sort properly.

+ - Remove the "startSide" temporary filter logic, and replace it with code that only examines the variables of type "color".

  - Try the fixed template in the VLC blog post and look in its comments for more things to do.
 Move those comments here in and